|All classes canceled March 12||

 Reading: GH, chapter 2 and 3 (in chapter 3, pay particular attention to pp. 51-61.

 Declaration of Alma Ata: www.who.int/hpr/NPH/docs/declaration_almaata.pdf

-Week Three GLOBALISATION AND LOCALISATION: CONTEXTUALIZING HEALTH AND HEALTHCARE
+1/30 GLOBALIZATION AND LOCALIZATION: CONTEXTUALIZING HEALTH AND HEALTHCARE

 TUBERCULOSIS, MALARIA, AND AIDS: MEDICAL ETHICS, SOCIAL RIGHTS, AND HEALTH